 From his mouth comes a sharp sword with which to strike down the nations, and he will rule them with a rod of iron.
 He will tread the winepress of the fury of the wrath of God the Almighty.
 Revelation 19:15

-His greatest act, after all, was taking the wrath of God upon Himself on the Cross so that we could be spared.
+Jesus’ greatest act as Savior was taking the wrath of God upon Himself on the Cross so that we could be spared it.

 9 For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ,